• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 The last step is organizing all the spaces.
 I may be a bit over-strategic but I like to leave a shelf open for ingredients- things like butter, milk, eggs, etc. The next for prepping food- cookie dough, fermenting sourdough, etc. Then another shelf for leftovers and current meals that are being thawed or planned for the weeks in between the festivities.
 Keeping all these areas specific and organized keeps me from loosing track of things and inventory.

-2. Organize baking goods and take inventory.
+2. Organize your from scratch kitchen baking goods and take inventory.

 Before all the madness of the season I also like to organize and take some inventory on my shelves.
 Things like sugar, flour, baking soda, etc. that are constantly being used during all the holiday baking.
 I take the time to clean out these shelves while I’m at it.
 Just a simple wipe down.